-Whether it’s a short trip away to see friends or family, or a long holiday involving a flight or two, we have some great tips for travelling with your little one.
+Whether it's a short trip away to see friends or family, or a long vacation involving a flight or two, we have some great tips for travelling with your little one.

 It sounds so obvious, but just snack up.
 Take plenty.
 And a variety.
 Try and keep it healthy (for obvious reasons, but also because a sugar-filled traveling toddler is a thing of nightmares for everyone).
-And ideally ones that don’t make too much mess.
-Raisins, bread sticks, crudites (such as cucumber sticks/carrots), fruit crisps, a small pot of dried cereal are all ideal.
-And don’t forget plenty of drinks.
-If they have a choice and that there is potentially more to come, it’s a great way to keep them entertained.
+And ideally ones that don't make too much mess.
+Raisins, bread sticks, chopped veggies (such as cucumber sticks/carrots), fruit crisps, a small pot of dried cereal are all ideal.
+And don’t forget to take plenty to drink.
+If they have a choice and that there is potentially more to come, it's a great way to keep them entertained.
 As well as avoiding any hunger rage.
-Take your doddl toddler cutlery with you in its own cutlery travel case.
-This means you always have familiar cutlery handy, clean and safe for your meals out.
+Take your doddl toddler utensils with you in its own utensil travel case.
+This means you always have familiar flatware handy, clean and safe for your meals out.

 Make good toy selections (obvs)

-A small selection of toddler’s favourite small toys.
-The toughest part of this is working out what that is.
-Most toddlers they have a tendency to switch favourites without any prior warning.
-Cards (particularly spotter picture cards – red car, plane, dog etc), books, etch-a-sketch are great.
+A small selection of toddler’s favorite small toys.
+The hardest part of this is working out what that is.
+Most toddlers have a tendency to switch favorites without any prior warning.
+Cards (particularly spotter picture cards - red car, plane, dog etc), books, hand-held toys are great.
 Basically anything that doesn’t take too long to clear up.
-Whether you’re on a plane, train or automobile, crawling around on the floor picking up a hundred toys is never fun.
-And the idea of losing any favourites is terrifying.
+Whether you're on a plane, train or automobile, crawling around on the floor picking up a hundred toys is never fun.
+And the idea of losing any favorites is terrifying.
 It is worth investing in a lap activity tray with edges, especially the ones designed for car seats.
 These are great to allow toddlers / pre-schoolers to busy themselves with puzzles, drawing and games.
 And they help keep everything contained.
 All-singing all-dancing lap trays or simply a baking tray, plastic box lid or a highchair tray will do the job!

 Them not you (yet!).
 It’s not always possible, and it can be a challenge to keep them awake for long enough before hand.
 But if you can, try to time long car journeys or flights to coincide with your little one’s normal nap routine.
 It will make the journey much easier for you and your toddler.
 It will also help to ease meltdowns and cranky children when you reach your destination.